 My recipe is stuffed with cooking tips and cheap shopping sources like my local 99c only Store that carries boxes of stuffing and Hormel Bacon & Pork Sausage Links for, you guested it, 99.99 cents.
 Right now they are selling everything but the bird!

 Come take a walk on the wild sides with The 99 Cent Rebel With a Cause Chef.
 And you can be sure the following links will go over big with your hungry family and visiting neighbors.
 You've never seen stuffing made like this: Stuffing Cupcakes with Cranberry Topping & Gravy.
-And here's a video that PBS in Seattle flew me out to make for them.

 To get the step-by-step directions for this most deliciously unique savory and sweet stuffing recipe click here.
 It's easy and quick to make, all you need (to borrow) is a cupcake pan.
 Stuffing Cupcakes are portable for an office party or a pot luck dinner.
 If you are like me, stuffing, next to roasted turkey, is the main event for my ravenous taste buds.